Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

 Overcommitment in most cases leads to burnout, errors, and frustration within.
-As much as it is necessary to work hard but committing to a level that goes beyond one’s capability can result in less efficiency and less desirable results.
+While it’s vital to be committed to the fullest extent, committing beyond one’s capabilities can result in less efficiency and the expected outcomes.

 - Practicing Time Management Techniques